Sun and sunburn

 What is sunburn?

-Sunburn is the most common problem caused by too much sun.
+Sunburn is the most common problem caused by too much sun exposure to skin that has not been protected enough to prevent damage.

 How to treat sunburn

-A cool shower or bath will help to soothe red burnt skin.
+A cool shower or bath will help to soothe sunburnt skin.
 Soothing creams will help.
 After-sun lotions cool the skin and contain moisturisers (emollients) to counteract skin dryness and tightness.
-Any plain emollient can be used on unbroken skin to help with comfort.
 Paracetamol or ibuprofen will help with pain, if you are able to take them.
-You should see a doctor if the sunburn is very severe.
+You should see a doctor if the sunburn is severe.
+This may be if the sunburn covers a large area, has lots of blisters or if you feel unwell with sunburn.

 You should never allow babies or young children to develop sunburn.
-If they do, you should seek medical advice.
+If they do, you should seek medical advice the same day.

 Continue reading below

-What other problems are caused by too much sun?
+What other problems may be caused by too much sun?

 Heat exhaustion